Patawalonga River: European discovery

 The first boat constructed in the Patawalonga was the 22 ton cutter O.G. for the Colonial Secretary, Osmond Gilles.
 On the day it was launched in 1839, the boat was stranded until high tide.
 There was only 4 feet of water over the sand bar at the entrance.

 Ships of over 300 tons, which were too big to enter Port Adelaide, discharged their passengers and cargoes at Glenelg.
 Floatable goods were pitched overboard and tided into the creek to the Customs House.
 The Customs House and flagstaff were erected in November 1839 for the accommodation of the Customs Officer and the crew of the two landing waiters.
 Pilots fees were still being collected on the Pat. fishing fleet of 35 vessels and for the landing of mail from the steamers until the 1880s.
 At that time it was called Port Glenelg.

 HMS Buffalo

-A replica of is permanently moored on the Patawalonga.
-The original Buffalo had made a six-month voyage carrying the first 400 settlers to South Australia in 1836.
+The original made a six-month voyage carrying the first 400 settlers to South Australia in 1836.
 It had also carried Captain Hindmarsh, captain of that vessel and, upon his arrival, the first Governor of South Australia.

-The Buffalo replica has served as a family and a la carte restaurant floating on the Patawalonga.
+A replica of HMS Buffalo was once permanently moored on the Patawalonga.
+The Buffalo replica served as a family and a la carte floating restaurant on the Patawalonga until its closure in 2013, and demolition in 2019.